pretix/pretix/doc/api/resources/seats.rst

    :query string seat_guid: Only show seats with the given seat_guid.
    :query string blocked: Only show seats with the given blocked status.
    :query string expand: If you pass ``"orderposition"``, ``"cartposition"``, or ``"voucher"``, the respective field will be
                          shown as a nested value instead of just an ID.
+This requires permission to access that object.
                          The nested objects are identical to the respective resources, except that order positions will have an attribute of the format ``"order": {"code": "ABCDE", "event": "eventslug"}`` to make matching easier, and won't include the `seat` attribute, as that would be redundant.